SOunit/asp-net-core-true-ultimate-guide-real-project/03-http/20-get-post.md

 - parse string to dictionary to use data easily
 - StringValues can allow same key
   - age=20&age=30 -> age = [20, 30]
+- this is base logic, but in actual product code, we use `model-binding` concept

 ```
 using System.IO;